charleslow/charleslow.github.io/notebook/src/cross_encoders.md

 $$

 It is confirmed in multiple experiments in <Gao 2021> and <Pradeep 2022> that LCE consistently out-performs point-wise cross entropy loss.
 Furthermore, the performance consistently improves as the number of negative documents per query (i.e. $|G_q|$) increases.
 In <Gao 2021>, up to `7` negatives (i.e. batch size of `8`) were used. <Pradeep 2022> shows that increasing the batch size up to `32` continues to yield gains consistently (albeit diminishingly).

+## Other details

+<Pradeep 2022>'s experiments show that using a stronger retrieval model (a <ColBERT>-based model) during inference generates slight gains in final performance (as opposed to BM25).
+Although <Gao 2021> argues that it is also important to use the same retrieval model during model training (so that the cross encoder sees the same distribution of negatives during training and inference), <Pradeep 2022> argues that the alignment is not as important as the stronger retrieval performance during inference.